MySQL provides the auto-increment feature to assign monotonically incrementing

 MySQL has multiple options for auto-increment, like only using every N number

-(for multi-master configurations), or performance related features (locking
+(for active-active configurations), or performance related features (locking

 that table’s current ID may have concurrency implications).